Estimating the Propagation of Interdependent Cascading Outages with Multi-Type Branching Processes: Estimating the Joint Probability Distribution of Total Outages

 where $P(y_1,\cdots,y_n)\log_2[P(y_1,\cdots,y_n)]$ is defined to be 0 if $P(y_1,\cdots,y_n)=0$.

-The joint entropy for the estimated and the empirically obtained joint distribution can be respectively denoted by $H^{est}$ and $H^{emp}$.
-Then the estimated joint distribution can be validated by checking if $H^{est}/H^{emp}$ is close to 1.0.
+The joint entropy for the estimated and the empirical joint distribution can be respectively denoted by $H^{est}$ and $H^{emp}$.
+Then the estimated joint distribution can be validated by checking if $H^{\textrm{est}}/H^{\textrm{emp}}$ is close to 1.0.

-Besides, the marginal distribution for each type of outages can also be calculated after estimating the joint distribution of the total outages, which can be compared with the empirical marginal distribution directly calculated from the simulated cascades in order to validate the estimated joint distribution.
+\item \textbf{Marginal distribution}: The marginal distribution for each type of outages can also be calculated after estimating the joint distribution of the total outages, which can be compared with the empirical marginal distribution directly calculated from the simulated cascades in order to validate the estimated joint distribution.

+\item \textbf{Conditional largest possible total outages (CLO)}: We can also calculate the conditional largest possible total outage of one type of blackout size when the total outage of the other types of blackout size are known.
+For example, for a two-type branching process, for $i,j\in \{1,2\}$ and $i \ne j$, given the total outage of one type of blackout size $y_i$ we can get the total outage of another type of blackout size $y_j$ that satisfies